Golden Football Magazine

 Bradshaw hands to Bleier.

 Three plays later, the Steelers tied the game.
-Bleier got 5 at LT and Harris 4 over the right side.
-With Pittsburgh deploying a heavy three-TE package on 3rd-and-1 (G Gerry Mullins the extra TE), the Cowboys expected a run.
-But Bradshaw crossed them up by rolling out to the right and throwing on the run to TE Randy Grossman, who had faked a block and angled diagonally to the right in the EZ.
-Gerela wobbly kick made it through the uprights.
+Bleier got five at left tackle and Harris four over the right side.
+With Pittsburgh deploying a heavy three-tight end package on 3rd-and-one (G Gerry Mullins the extra tight end), the Cowboys expected a run.
+But Bradshaw crossed them up by rolling out to the right and throwing on the run to TE Randy Grossman, who had faked a block and angled diagonally to the right in the end zone.
+Gerela's wobbly kick made it through the uprights.
 Dallas 7 Pittsburgh 7 (5:57)

 If the insecure Bradshaw expected a handshake or some words of congratulations from his head coach, he was disappointed.
 Noll simply nodded in his direction as Brad came to the sideline.